UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/rental_storage/index.md

 ## Overview

 !!! info "Accessibility"
-    Your ```/rental``` allocation is only mounted on our Data Transfer Nodes and is not directly accessible from the HPC login or compute nodes.
+    Your ```/rental``` allocation is only mounted on our Data Transfer Nodes (hostname `filexfer.hpc.arizona.edu`) and is not directly accessible from the HPC login or compute nodes.

 !!! warning "No Controlled Data"
     This service is not intended for HIPAA or otherwise controlled data.
 Please see [Secure HPC](/resources/secure_hpc/overview/) for more information.

-The storage we offer is configured with consideration given to the direct relationship between capacity, performance and cost.
 We offer a rental storage solution that has less performance than our primary SSD array making it affordable for researchers to rent.
 This storage array is located in the Research Data Center and is mounted on our data transfer nodes which makes it more accessible than most other options.
 Data in your rental space will be accessible via the command line and the graphical transfer application Globus.

 ## Pricing

 ### Cost per Year

-The first-year rate is $94.50 per TB, and [RII](https://research.arizona.edu/ "Research, Innovation & Impact") will provide matching funds for first-year allocations to make the {==*actual first-year cost to researchers $47.35*==}.
+The first-year rate is $94.50 per TB, and [RII](https://research.arizona.edu/ "Research, Innovation & Impact") will provide matching funds for first-year allocations to make the {==actual first-year cost to researchers $47.35==}.
 These matching funds will be applied automatically, so in practice you will see the $47.35 rate.
 The ongoing rate after year one is $47.35 per TB per year.

 ### Billing
 Researchers must provide a KFS account for this service.
 Charges will be applied at the end of the academic year (June).